yuehex15/NodeCrypt/README_EN.md

 - **End-to-End Encryption**: Messages are encrypted from sender to receiver throughout the entire process; no intermediate node can decrypt them
 - **Forward Secrecy**: Even if keys are compromised, historical messages cannot be decrypted because there are no historical messages at all
 - **Anonymous Communication**: Users do not need to register real identities; supports temporary anonymous chat
+- **Rich Experience**: Support for sending images and files, with optional themes and languages

 ### Privacy Protection Mechanisms